fuji3to4/dualCellQuant/README.md

 # 🔬 DualCellQuant

-A stepwise Gradio app for per-cell quantification across two fluorescence images with Cellpose-SAM segmentation and flexible masking.
-This README documents only `dualCellQuant.py`.
+A stepwise Gradio app for per-cell quantification with Cellpose-SAM segmentation and flexible masking.
+Two workflows are available via tabs in `dualCellQuant.py`:

+- Dual images: Target + Reference images → AND mask → ratios and stats
+- Single image: One image → (optional) Radial mask → Mask → stats

 ## Features ✨